pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   will disable the notifier, and a value of 0 will display it until clicked.
 If a positive value above zero is specified, the notifier will be displayed for the specified number of seconds.
 The default is *5*.

+* Use the *Query tool tab title placeholder* field to customize the query tool tab title.

+* Use *View/Edit tab title placeholder* field to customize the View/Edit Data tab title.

 .. image:: images/preferences_sql_editor.png
     :alt: Preferences dialog sqleditor editor settings